 There is definitely something so satisfying to pick something out of your own garden and then bring it straight to your kitchen to cook.
 I thought I’d better post this recipe before rhubarb season goes by!
 This crumble was definitely on the sweet side, so feel free to reduce the amount of sugar used.
 This is perfect hot or room temperature with a side of whipped cream or vanilla ice cream.
 A perfect summer treat.

-In a medium bowl, mix together the rhubarb, sugar, flour, vanilla extract and the ground cardamom.
-Spoon into the 8x8 baking dish.
+- In a medium bowl, mix together the rhubarb, sugar, flour, vanilla extract and the ground cardamom.
+Spoon into the prepared baking dish.